-Willard Van Orman Quine [Qui37] suggests an alternative repertoire of logical constants for set theory, to wit abstraction and the subset relation.
-This shows that one can imagine setups that do not fit our framework, i.e., setups that do not have the usual division of labor between the propositional connectives and the quantifiers.
+Quine (1937) suggests an alternative repertoire of logical constants for set theory, to wit abstraction and the subset relation.
+This shows that one can imagine setups that do not fit our framework, that is, setups that do not have the usual division of labor between the propositional connectives and the quantifiers.
 We did not explore such alternative ideas.